The Scientist and the flower Fairy

 "What is the mission of the daffodil?" asked Jack.

 "To dispel depression, fear, sorrow and self-hatred.
 Each plant has some extra quality—unseen by those who do not have the inner sight—quite apart from its outward form.
 The inner part of a flower can act as a healer of the inner (and therefore higher) part of a man.
 When I speak of those who do not have the sight, who are blind to inner beauty, I mean the average human who wanders through life without being able to behold the true spirit that is within everything.
-They see only the outside of things, which is the shell of the vessel of life, but they do not realize what that shell contains.
+They see only the outside of things, which is the shell of the vessel of life, but they do not realise what that shell contains.
 Each plant has a spirit, an angel.
 As the plant grows up on earth so it grows at the same time in a higher realm, which you call Heaven, where, as you can see, it looks much more beautiful than here.
 Now, open your eyes and you will see that your daffodils look very different to how they looked when you could only see their outward form."

 Jack obeyed, and was astonished to see an aureate haze surrounding the entire bowl of flowers, which extended far beyond it, merging into indescribably beautiful shades of pale blue, violet and indigo.
 And within the heart of each bloom he saw a rapidly rotating fiery wheel, which shot out multicoloured rays in all directions, quite impossible to describe.
 "Do all flowers and plants look so beautiful in their real selves?" he asked.